LinkedSoftwareDependencies/Article-Reproducability-short/content/use-case.md

-The intention is that future research articles directly describe their experimental setup this way, either through HTML with embedded RDFa or as a reference to an IRI of an external RDF document.
+The intention is that future research articles directly describe their experimental setup this way, either through HTML with embedded RDFa or as a reference to an IRI of an external RDF document, using, for example, the ontologies described in [](#related-work-ontologies).

 This experiment we will describe originates from [an article on query interfaces](cite:citesAsAuthority verborgh_iswc_2014)